arosenow/SimpleBG_AI/README.md

 # Features of this AI:

-Toggle being passive with V key, handy if you want them to just use their modal skills Outside combat, always use skills, during combat if you're an archer, alternate skill use and attack
+Toggle being passive with V key, handy if you only want them to use their modal skills.

+Outside combat, always use skills, during combat if you're an archer, alternate skill use and attack

 Your party will act as a team, if one is in combat, others if skilled, will run to help, this means your archers will actually advance and attack enemies kiting you